carlosSimplicio/project-ideas/README.md

 - [ ] JARVIS - My own persinal assistant that integrates with the apps I made
 - [ ] Chrome extension and IOS app that blocks everything for a set interval for "focus" time
 - [ ] My own shader
+- [ ] BarberShop agenda - a complete service for managing barbershop and related services schedules
 ```